ankrutik/notes/aws/solutions_arch_cert/notes.md

 - gives dashboards, alerts, reports
 - PCI-DSS compliance; prevent ID theft

+## Website hosting on S3

+Here are the prerequisites for routing traffic to a website that is hosted in an Amazon S3 Bucket:

+- An S3 bucket that is configured to host a static website.
+The **bucket must have the same name as your domain or subdomain**.
+For example, if you want to use the subdomain portal.tutorialsdojo.com, the name of the bucket must be portal.tutorialsdojo.com.

+- A **registered domain name**.
+You can use Route 53 as your domain registrar, or you can use a different registrar.

+- **Route 53 as the DNS service** for the domain.
+If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain.

 # EC2

 - resizable compute capability in the cloud